cloud-coder/docker-lab-2016/part-1/lab-instructions.md

     This command tells docker to build from the current directory and tagging the image as mynginx

 5. Verify that your image was created successfully by examining the logs that appear.
 You can see each step of the Dockerfile being executed.
-The log should look like the following:
+The log should look similar to the following:

     ![alt](../images/picture6.png "docker images")